Internet-Draft OAuth Mission Status August 2026

 nonce:

 REQUIRED.
 A string.
 A client-generated nonce binding the response to this request.
-It MUST be unique per request within the response lifetime; a consumer MUST reject a response whose nonce does not equal the one it sent.
+It MUST be unique per request within the response lifetime.
+A consumer MUST reject a response whose nonce does not equal the one it sent.
 This is a standard client challenge: echoing it in the signed response anti-replay-binds that response to this specific request.

 3.2.
 Authentication